This content has been archived on 09 Jun 2016, reason:

-The objective of European Copernicus programme, previously known as the Global Monitoring for Environment and Security (GMES) land monitoring service is to provide land cover information to users in the field of environmental and other terrestrial applications.
-Initial operations of the service (GIO land) focus on four components, three of which are coordinated by EEA - the pan-European and local components, and the in-situ component.
+The objective of the Initial operations of the land service (GIO land) was to plan for the full implementation of the Copernicus land monitoring service and to start to provide land cover information to users in the field of environmental and other terrestrial applications.
+Three of the GIO-land components, were coordinated by the EEA: the pan-European, the local, and the in-situ components.

-Initial activities around the pan-European component include providing: a land cover change product between 2006 and 2012, and a land cover product for 2012; and five pan-European high-resolution layers on land cover characteristics - artificial surfaces, forest areas, agricultural areas (permanent grasslands), wetlands, and water bodies.
-Eionet countries have the opportunity to participate in GIO land pan-European activities.
+Initial activities around the pan-European component included providing: a land cover change product between 2006 and 2012, and a land cover product for 2012; and five pan-European high-resolution layers on land cover characteristics - artificial surfaces, forest areas, agricultural areas (permanent grasslands), wetlands, and water bodies.